Smriti Irani launches Project SU.RE on Sustainable Fashion

 - Make the right decisions about how, where, and what we source across the value chain by selecting sustainable and renewable materials and processes and ensuring their traceability.

-- Communicate our sustainability initiatives effectively to consumers and media through our online and physical stores, product tags/labeling, social media, advertising campaigns and events.
+- Communicate our sustainability initiatives effectively to consumers and media through our online and physical stores, product tags/ labelling, social media, advertising campaigns and events.

 - Through these actions, shift a significant percentage of our supply chain to a sustainable chain by the year 2025, addressing critical global issues such as climate change, contributing to the UN Sustainable Development Goals, and building a world that is safe for the future generations, as an acceptance of a responsibility we all share.